10 Fun Multiplayer Word Games to Play Online

 These days, there are probably more people playing Words With Friends on their smartphones than there are people playing Scrabble the old-fashioned way.
 And who can blame them?
 The mobile game is fun, convenient and free to play!
 And it’s got a number of power-ups, community features, and added challenges too.

 In addition to the app for Android and iOS, you can also play Words With Friends on a computer.
 All you have to do is log into your Facebook account, link it up with your Zynga account, and navigate over to the Words With Friends Facebook app to continue the games you’re already playing against the friends you already have.

-Over on HangmanWordGame.com, you’ll find a variant on the classic Hangman game you can play against other players from around the world.
-For starters, it’s not a man you’re hanging; it’s a robot.
+Over on HangmanWordGame.com, you’ll find a variant of hangman you can play online with friends.
+In this online hangman game, it’s not a man you’re hanging; it’s a robot.
 And each incorrect letter adds a piece to the gallows and not to the robot.
 The basic gameplay is the same, however: you guess letters to complete a mystery word.